An HR Glossary for HR Terms

 Glossary of Human Resources Management and Employee Benefit Terms

-There are a few other points of consideration regarding HMO insurance plans:
+There are a few key points of consideration regarding HMO plans:

-- Many services require a referral or prior approval from an in-network PCP.
+- Healthcare services generally require a referral or prior approval from an in-network PCP.

 - If patients receive care from outside the network, services may not be covered.